Devin Banks, Ph.D.

 - Racial/ethnic differences in substance use and substance use problems, particularly differences in patterns of concurrent and polysubstance use among adolescents.

-Dr. Banks is enthusiastic about mentoring students of all levels and teaches courses related to multicultural psychology and lifespan development.
+Dr. Banks is enthusiastic about mentoring students of all levels and teaches courses related to multicultural psychology.
 She has clinical expertise in evidence-based treatments for substance use and trauma in youth and adults.
 She serves as both a research and clinical supervisor.

-Dr. Banks will be accepting students for Fall 2022.
+*Dr. Banks will be accepting applications for graduate students planning to enroll Fall 2023.

 Bernard, D. L., Calhoun, C., Banks, D. E., Halliday-Boykins, C., Hughes-Halbert, C., & Danielson, C. K. (2020).
 Making the “C-ACE” for a culturally informed adverse childhood experiences framework to understand the pervasive impact of racism on Black youth.
 Journal of Child and Adolescent Trauma. https://doi.org/10.1007/s40653-020-00319-9